Pay your business rates

 Some properties are exempt from rates.
 All other non-domestic properties have their business rates calculated using a rateable value and an appropriate multiplier.

-The rateable value broadly represents the annual rent the property could have been let for on 1 April 2010.
+The rateable value broadly represents the annual rent the property could have been let for on 1 April 2015.
 The valuation date is set so that all non-domestic properties are valued at the same time.
-This rateable value is set by the Valuation Office Agency, and will be recalculated in 2017.
-You can estimate the rateable value of your premises using the 2010 revaluation figures.
+This rateable value is set by the Valuation Office Agency, and will be recalculated in 2020.
+You can check your value details and request changes if you think it's wrong vy visiting: www.gov.uk/correct-your-business-rates.
 If the property you are going to occupy is still under construction or is newly built, it may not have been assessed yet for rating purposes and there will be no entry in the rating list.
 You can write to your local Valuation Office or an independent advisor and request an estimate of the rateable value; you will need to tell them the address, the type of property, the internal measurements and the rent.

 We use this rateable value and multiply it by the standard multiplier or the small business multiplier, depending on the size of your business.
 The government sets these multipliers each year.
 The current multipliers are shown on the front of your business rates bill, or you can find a list of all current and previous years' multipliers.
 If applicable, we then work out any transitional adjustment.
 This scheme ended on the 31 March 2015.
 Please contact us if you believe a transitional adjustment should be applied to your account.

 The charge for business rates calculated daily and the period we are charging you for is detailed on the bill.
 Each year we will send you a rate demand in March in time for the first instalment in April.